IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

 ###  Device Group {#sec-dg}

-   The device group ID is an identifier that represents the collective identity of a group of enterprise end-devices.
-An enterprise device could be a server that hosts applications or software that deliver services to enterprise users.
+   The device group ID is an identifier that represents the collective identity of a group of enterprise end-devices. could be a server that hosts applications or software that deliver services to enterprise users.
 It could also be an enterprise IoT device that serves a limited purpose, e.g., a printer that allows